Bhelms2132/HTML_Website/README.md

 This site is as basic as possible only using HTML.

 ### Purpose
-This site is to hep me revisit and study the fundamentals of Web Development HTML, CSS and Javascript starting with HTML.
+This site is to help me revisit and study the fundamentals of Web Development HTML, CSS and Javascript starting with HTML.